 Singapore is a sunny, tropical island in Southeast Asia, off the southern tip of the Malay Peninsula.
-Singapore is a city, a nation and a state.
-It is about 275 square miles, smaller than the State of Rhode Island, and inhabited by five million people from four major communities; Chinese (majority), Malay, Indian and Eurasian.
+It is about 275 square miles, smaller than the State of Rhode Island, and inhabited by over five million people, of which the resident population comprises four major communities; Chinese, Malay, Indian and Eurasian.
 Since its independence in 9 August 1965, the country has adopted a parliamentary democracy system.
-Currently, the government and the cabinet are led by Prime Minister, Lee Hsien Loong while President Halimah Yacob is the Head of State.
+Currently, the government and the cabinet are led by Prime Minister Lee Hsien Loong while President Tharman Shanmugaratnam is the Head of State.

-Singapore is known as a City in a Garden and nearly 50 percent of the island is green space.
-It is a thriving metropolis offering a world-class infrastructure, a fully integrated island-wide transportnetwork, dynamic business environment, vibrant living spaces and a rich culture largely influenced by the four major communities in Singapore with each offering different perspective of life in Singapore in terms of culture, religion, food, language and history.
+Ideally positioned in South-east Asia, where the rest of the region is just a hop, skip and jump away, Singapore is a thriving metropolis offering a world-class infrastructure, a fully integrated island-wide transport network, dynamic business environment, vibrant living spaces and a rich culture largely influenced by the four major communities in Singapore with each offering different perspectives of life in Singapore in terms of culture, religion, food, language and history.

 About Singapore

-One of the reasons that Singapore proves to be such an attraction as a home is the ease of living, particularly in terms of residence, transportation and governance system.
+One of the reasons that Singapore proves to be attractive as a home is the ease of living, particularly in terms of residence, transportation and governance system.
 Over the years, Singapore has made significant strides in many areas and has attracted an encouraging number of international accolades which recognize the city as vibrant and world-class.

 So whether it's the arts and cultural exchanges, the creation of cutting-edge innovation to enrich the lives of the communities at home or abroad, or the coming together of world-class minds to spark new business opportunities locally and internationally, Singapore is simply, the place where worlds meet.